About us

 Margarita Ascencio

 She is a born community leader and native to the indigenous community of Puacuaro Michoacan.
 Her mother language is Purepecha and she speaks Spanish fluently.
-She has worked for over ten years as an activist inside the communities of the region.
-She has worked in the indigenous communities of the region as a community promoter and through the organizing and programing of sexual health and reproductive presentations.
+She has worked for over twenty years as an activist inside the indigenous communities of the regio and as a community promoter and through the organizing and programming of sexual and reproductive health & rights presentations.

 Elizabeth Medina